 Carrot Raisin Salad

-For regular shreds, to do a safe and effective job, you’ll need a box grater with sharp rasps on each side.
+- For regular carrot shreds, to do a safe and effective job, you’ll need a box grater with sharp rasps on each side.

 How to Shred Carrots

-The key to protecting your hands is to first, start slowly until you get the carrot into a groove on the grater and second, go slowly as you get to the end.
-Also, pay attention.
-You can adjudicate the kids’ dispute after your hands and carrot are safe.
+- The key to protecting your hands is to first, start slowly until you get the carrot into a groove on the grater and second, go slowly as you get to the end.

 Raw carrots nourish your body